Kramer Law Firm • Longwood, Florida

 One advantage of an LLC is that it allows owners to choose whether to treat the LLC as a partnership for tax purposes or as a corporation; either way the LLC still offers its owners limited liability protection.
 LLC owners are liable only for the amount invested in the LLC.

 The above is just a brief introduction into some of the considerations involved in choosing a business structure.
-A business formation attorney at the Kramer Law Firm can provide you with the expertise necessary to select a business type and then make a business plan into a reality.
+A business formation attorney at TK Law can provide you with the expertise necessary to select a business type and then make a business plan into a reality.

 999 Douglas Avenue